BBML/Collab/README.md

   Use: After mechanical tests have been performed and CT_geom_fc has been run to calculate geometric properties, use this code to calculate mechanical properties.

+  Protocol: bend_bose_PROTOCOL.docx

+# 3. AUTO_mech_prop_bbml
+- AUTO (batch process code)
+- mech_prop (for calculating mechanical properties
+- bbml (written for the BBML lab)

+  Function: This is a batch process version of #2.
+All the same values are calculated, all the same plots are output, but the user does not need to select any points.

+  Use: After mechanical tests have been performed and CT_geom_fc has been run to calculate geometric properties, use this code to calculate mechanical properties.

+  Protocol: AUTO_mech_prop_PROTOCOL.docx